 It is very important that you understand the character of the country you represent.
 How does it see itself as a NATO member, as an ally?
 How will it react under normal circumstances or when challenged.
 For example, historically the United Kingdom has been the strongest ally of the United States in NATO and will normally work closely with the United States.
 However, this may vary, depending on the issue at hand and the government in power.

-Staying in character is not easy You may find yourself having to represent views with which you personally disagree or, you may wish to see a more radical position taken on an issue than your country would ever contemplate.
+Staying in character is not easy.
+You may find yourself having to represent views with which you personally disagree or, you may wish to see a more radical position taken on an issue than your country would ever contemplate.
 You must put aside your personal predilections and political preferences.
 Your task is to become the government of the country you represent and to faithfully represent its policies.
 Preparation is the key to meeting this responsibility.

 To successfully represent your country, you must have as full a knowledge of its policies as possible, including the limits to which national interests may be stretched.
 It is also recommended that you communicate with the Washington embassy of your country to request information, especially on agenda items, prior to your arrival.